masa0x80/fresco/README.md

 ## Overview

-Fresco is a simple plugin manager for fish-shell.
+`fresco` is a simple plugin manager for fish-shell.

 ## Installation